What is my nationality? – A question posed by many living overseas

 Under jus sanguinis, a person’s nationality or citizenship is not determined by the place of birth but by having one or both parents who are state citizens.
 This principle means a child inherits one or both parents’ nationalities regardless of birthplace.
 For instance, if a child is born in the UK to American parents, the child could claim American nationality through their parents.

-Conversely, jus soli is the place of birth determines a person’s nationality.
+Conversely, jus soli is the place of birth that determines a person’s nationality.
 Some countries like the U.S. and Canada grant citizenship to anyone born on their soil, regardless of the parent’s status.

 In practice, many countries use a combination of both principles to determine citizenship.
 A child in the U.S. to British parents (parents are not American citizens or permanent residents) would automatically acquire U.S. citizenship by birthplace (jus soli) while also potentially having the right to British citizenship through the parents (jus sanguinis).